-The Lord is neither cold-hearted nor matter of fact about finding His lost sheep and bringing them home.
-He takes great joy and feels great excitement in re-establishing a close bond with His wandering creations (Stanley).
+The Father takes great joy and feels great excitement in re-establishing a close bond with His wandering creations (Stanley).

 What is the Father like?
 What kind of a person is He?
 He shows us time and time again the essence of His heart in words, deeds, and examples throughout the Scriptures.
-Knowing and understanding His character offers great solace to ornery, troubled sheep.
-He is not an angry old man out to get us.
+Knowing and understanding His character and personality provide great solace to ornery, troubled sheep.
+The Father is not an angry old man out to get us.
 Rather, He is a gracious loving shepherd seeking out, rounding up, and restoring each of His wayward sheep.
-He is the ultimate shepherd.
+He is the ultimate Good Shepherd.
 He wants only the best for each of those who belong to Him.

 In the first century, many flocks were communal flocks.
 They did not belong to individuals but rather entire villages.
 Typically there were two or three shepherds who cared for the sheep.
 When a shepherd did not come home with the flock, he was often out searching for a sheep that had gone astray.
 This became a matter of concern for the whole village and they would watch and wait for the outcome.
 When the shepherd returned with the lost sheep laying upon his shoulders, it was a time of celebration and thanksgiving for the entire village.